Eltend/English_project/README.md

     let answerTexts = [
         "The Big Ben",
         "The Eiffel Tower",
-        "The British Museum",
+        "The London Eye",
         "The Colosseum",
         "The Great Wall of China",
-        "Trafalgar Square"
+        "The Tower of London"
     ]

     var body: some View {